deargen/python-project-template-2024/docs/python_tools/linter.md

   "RUF",  # ruff-specific
   "RET",  # return
   "PTH",  # path
+  "NPY",  # numpy
+  "PYI",  # type stubs for pyright/pylance
+  "PT",   # pytest

+  # Not important
   "T10",  # debug statements
   "T20",  # print statements
 ]

 ignore = [
-  "E402", # Module level import not at top of file
-  # Relax the convention by _not_ requiring documentation for every function parameter.
+  "E402",    # Module level import not at top of file "D10",     # Missing docstring in public module "D200",    # One-line docstring should fit on one line with quotes "D212",    # Multi-line docstring summary should start at the first line "D417",    # require documentation for every function parameter.
-  "D417",
-]
+  "D401",    # require an imperative mood for all docstrings.
+  "PTH123",  # Path.open should be used instead of built-in open ]

 [tool.ruff.lint.pydocstyle]
 convention = "google"

+[tool.ruff.lint.pycodestyle]
+# Black or ruff will enforce line length to be 88, except for docstrings and comments.
+# We set it to 120 so we have more space for docstrings and comments.
+max-line-length = 120

+[tool.ruff.lint.isort]
+known-third-party = ["wandb"]
 ```

 ## VSCode settings